Decentr-net/decentr.js/README.md

 const period = 'week'; ('day' | 'week' | 'month')

 // These params are optional
-const authorWalletAddress = 'decentr1urlzs0q6g8lqedjgfa5nxvnldp7nxlunnky8ux';
 const category = PostCategory.WorldNews;
+const limit = 20;

+// These params must be used in pair or not used at all const fromAuthorWalletAddress = 'decentr1urlzs0q6g8lqedjgfa5nxvnldp7nxlunnky8ux';
 const fromPostId = 'cf4699e5-3411-11eb-8f45-0242ac11000b';
-const limit = 20;

 decentr.getPopularPosts(period, {
-  author: authorWalletAddress,
+  fromOwner: fromAuthorWalletAddress,
+  fromUUID: fromPostId,
   category,
-  fromPostId,
   limit,
 }).then(console.log);